Discover the common reasons why your teeth might be chipping, what to do about it, and how to protect your smile moving forward

 - inflammation of the glands in the face and neck

-Why are My teeth Chipping?
+Why Are My Teeth Breaking?
 Some Common Reasons

 If you get stuck thinking about your chipped teeth, then outside of accidents, the decreased amount of your saliva may lead to the drying of your enamel crystals.